 But this should give you an idea of the basic things that a good CNC has.
 Namely, the CNC should be equipped with a high-quality control board, should have a strong frame material, contain durable spindle and stepper motors, and compatible software along with offline control.

-Of course, there can be additional things like protective shells around the CNC, a larger frame size, or many more step motors to allow for extra precision.
+Of course, additional things like protective shells around the CNC, a larger frame size, or many more step motors allow for extra precision.
 But it all depends on your use.

 You may also love to read these my reviews and the buying guides…